YargKlnc/SQLAlchemy-Challenge/README.md

 # Background

-A trip planning project!
-Decided for a long holiday vacation in Honolulu, Hawaii this work will help to plan the trip with climate and precipitation analysis about the area.
+**"A trip planning project!
+Decided for a long holiday vacation in Honolulu, Hawaii this work will help to plan the trip with climate and precipitation analysis about the area."**

-*** Part 1: Climate Data Analysis and Exploration
+**Part 1: Climate Data Analysis and Exploration**

 Python, SQLAlchemy, ORM queries, Pandas, and Matplotlib has been used for climate analysis and data exploration of climate database.